 The new united congregation was able to buy the adjoining Boy Scout property.
 The SAM (Student & Adult Ministries) Building provided space for the youth to meet and a facility for outreach to the community.

 In the process of selecting a name for the new congregation, it was decided that since Arborlawn was one of the surrounding streets, the church would take that name to honor the arbor that was the first meeting place of its mother church.

 When the new sanctuary was built in 2011, the Arborlawn Cross, which is decorated with grapevines, influenced the design and decor of this sacred and holy space, as a sign to all who walk through our doors that indeed Christ is our vine and we are the branches (John 15:5).

 Items brought from the old church buildings included stained glass windows from the Westcliff church, which are now in the sanctuary and the chapel; other stained glass windows from Central, now in a hallway; a cross from Overton Park; and organ pipes from Central and Westcliff.

-All of the former locations are still in use.
+All of the former locations are still in use today.
 The old Central church sanctuary is now a wedding venue called The Rose Chapel; the Westcliff church building is now the Southcliff Baptist Church Annex; and the Overton Park sanctuary is now the Arborlawn UMC Family Life Center.